 - "Hey Siri" function to answer questions/commands

 With so many perks and features, the Apple HomePod is quite impressive and a lot of Apple fans have jumped on board.

-Unfortunately most consumers aren't fans of the will likely stay away from its $299 price tag when there are numerous, inexpensive smart speakers available.
+Unfortunately most consumers aren't fans of the will likely stay away from its $299 price tag ($199 when discounted) when there are numerous, inexpensive smart speakers available.